ayushworks/ratelimiter4s/README.md

 Any exceptions thrown by the original `greeter` method are unhandled.
 So any instances of  `Left` can only have a `RequestNotPermitted` type inside.

-However many useful methods that we would like to decorate interact with outside world, mutate state and would not qualify as pure functions.
+However many useful methods that we would like to rate limit interact with outside world, mutate state and would not qualify as pure functions.
 Such a rate limited method could throw exceptions which are caused by the actual business logic.

 Consider the following example as a tweak to the original `greeter`.